statelyai/xstate/docs/guides/actors.md

 ```

 ::: tip
 Prefer sending events to the parent explicitly (`sendUpdate()`) rather than subscribing to every state change.
-Syncing with spawned machines can result in "chatty" event logs, since every update from the child results in a new `"xstate.update"` event sent from the child to the parent.
+Syncing with spawned machines can result in "chatty" event logs since every update from the child results in a new `"xstate.update"` event sent from the child to the parent.
 :::

 ## Quick Reference